Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells

 \section{Choosing the center of the quantum well interface}

-In quantum wells with very sharp interfaces, the exact position of the interface center strongly affects the deterministic valley splitting $E_{v0}$.
+In quantum wells with very sharp interfaces, the exact location of the interface [e.g., $z_b$ or $z_t$ in Eq.~(\ref{eq:sigmoid})] strongly affects the deterministic valley splitting $E_{v0}$.
 Figure~\ref{fig:interfacePosition} shows this variation in $E_{v0}$ for a $\lambda_\text{int} = 1$~ML sigmoidal interface, as the center of the sigmoid is moved between two adjacent atomic monolayers.
 While all interfaces in Fig.~\ref{fig:interfacePosition} are drawn from the same sigmoid profile, $E_{v0}$ nonetheless varies by a factor of 2.
 In this work, whenever narrow interfaces are considered, we choose the center of the interface to be exactly halfway between two adjacent monolayers, as shown in the inset labeled with a red diamond.